 What does this mean for customers?

-- Energy retailers are now responsible for installing meters for residential and small business customers, not distributors as it was before 4 December 2017.
+- Energy retailers are now responsible for installing meters for residential and small business customers

 - Digital meters will be installed whenever new or replacement meters are required.